spectrocloud/librarium/packages/docs/content/06-integrations/00-dex.md

 # Dex

 Dex is an identity service to drive authentication for Kubernetes API Server through the [OpenID Connect](https://openid.net/connect/) plugin.
-Clients such as kubectl can act on behalf users who can login to the cluster through any identity provider dex supports.
+Clients such as kubectl can act on behalf of users who can log in to the cluster through any identity provider that dex supports.

 ## Components